Archive: This is the intelligence report from April 3, 2026. View the latest report →

 Operational Impact

-OPERATIONAL IMPACT: If you have local national male staff in Khatlon, suspend their travel along the Muminabad-Kulob corridor to prevent arbitrary detention.
+OPERATIONAL IMPACT: If you employ local national males in Khatlon, suspend their travel along the Muminabad-Kulob corridor to prevent arbitrary detention at military checkpoints.

 Full situation report →